Microphyt, the microalgae expert, celebrates 15 years old : from innovative French start-up to global leader

 Microphyt : unique natural ingredients

 Microphyt’s ambition has always remained the same: to provide natural ingredients with high added value derived from microalgae, via an integrated production process that is carefully controlled from start to finish.
-The qualities of these ingredients can provide specific proven benefits: prevention of cognitive decline and some metabolic disorders in elderly individuals; weight control; and skin protection, especially from the effects of aging, sun exposure and urban pollution.
+The qualities of these ingredients can provide specific proven benefits: maintainance of cognitive function in elderly individuals; boost of cognitive performance in a younger population; support for weight control; and skin protection, especially from the effects of aging, sun exposure and urban pollution.
 Each ingredient, particularly when it comes to the food supplement industry, has undergone more than a thousand analyses performed by a dozen independent, certified laboratories.
 All the ingredients were approved by the relevant national and European scientific authorities before being brought to market.

 The laboratories and brands that incorporate these ingredients in their end products stand apart from their competitors in the nutritional supplement and cosmetics industries.
 Microphyt’s ingredients respond to the growing demand from consumers for natural, plant-based products that protect their health and well-being safely and effectively while responding to environmental and social challenges.
 By 2026, Microphyt will have added around ten new natural ingredients for nutrition and around twenty active and functional natural ingredients for cosmetics to its portfolio.